 The earlier illustrations clearly show hooks with flat cross sections and tapered shafts.
 Even if not apparent from this drawing, it can safely be assumed that the Bosnian hook was similarly shaped, not least in light of Schinnerer remarking that “mass-produced commercially-available crochet hooks are unsuited” for such work.

 Schinnerer further characterizes Bosnian crochet by two decorative techniques.
-One is a raised pattern made by selectively working slip stitches into the front and back loops of the corresponding stitches in the preceding row.
+One is a raised pattern made by selectively working slip stitches into the front and back legs of the chain loops of the corresponding stitches in the preceding row.
 (These are detailed in the following post.)
-This contradicts the more recent assertion that Bosnian crochet differs from other forms of slip-stitch crochet in that new stitches are consistently worked into the back loops only of the stitches to which they are joined.
+This contradicts the more recent assertion that Bosnian crochet differs from other forms of slip-stitch crochet in that new stitches are consistently worked into the back legs of the loops of the stitches to which they are anchored.

 Such decoration is only applied to work that is crocheted throughout.
 It does not appear in fabric consisting of alternating bands of knitting and crochet, which Schinnerer illustrates with another sock and a mitten.
-The second decorative technique forms a pattern by the alternating use of yarn with different colors, worked consistently into the same one of the two available loops.
-She neither says which nor that there was a general preference.
+The second decorative technique forms a pattern by the alternating use of yarn with different colors, worked consistently into the same leg of the anchor loop.
+She neither says which leg that is nor that there was a general preference.

 Schinnerer notes that the abutting knitted and crocheted structures are made respectively with hooked knitting needles and the specialized crochet hook, again indicating a significant difference between the shapes of the two implements where the stitches are formed.
 The possibility of these tools having arrived on the Bosnian workbench via separate paths therefore deserves further examination.